NLnetLabs/rpki-doc/source/rpki/resources.rst

    designed to have a small footprint and great portability.

 `RPSTIR <https://github.com/bgpsecurity/rpstir/>`_
-   Relying Party Security Technology for Internet Routing (RPSTIR) software by Raytheon BBN Technologies, written in the C programming language.
+   Relying Party Security Technology for Internet Routing (RPSTIR) software, initially written by Raytheon BBN Technologies in the C programming language, now maintained by ZDNS.

 Certificate Authority Software
 ------------------------------